fermyon/developer/content/spin/variables.md

 {{ startTab "TypeScript"}}

-The config function is available in the `spinSdk.config` package.
+The config function is available in the `spinSdk.config` package and is named `get`.

 ```ts
 import { HandleRequest, HttpRequest, HttpResponse } from "@fermyon/spin-sdk"